rationalpointofview/rpov/_posts/2016-01-27-mental-model-mathematicsbayess-theorem.md

 >* What about a smoldering fire inside a wall?
 Could it produce enough CO to set off the detector, but not enough smoke to set off the smoke alarms?

-Then use Use Bayes Themrom to plugin in the equiation and find out how possible it it.
+Then use Use Bayes Theorem to plugin in the equation and find out how possible it it.

 P(Detector Malfunctioned| Dectector goes Off) = P(Dectector goes off | Dectector Malfunctioned) * P(Dectector Malfunctioned)/(P(Dectector off))